 4. Do triggers exist for PWTD among the applicants and/or selectees for any of the career development programs?
 (The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)
 If "yes", describe the trigger(s) in the text box.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

 a.
-Applicants (PWTD) Answer Yes

-b.
-Selections (PWTD) Answer No
+Applicants (PWTD) Answer No b.
+Selections (PWTD) Answer Yes

-For the Pathways interns and the Training programs there v from PWTD. vere no app olicants